In hard times, keeping credit lines high may trump paying off debt

 But here's some contrarian advice: Given early 2011's shaky economy and the way banks have responded to it, repaying loans might not be the best strategy now.

-According to FICO, the company that pioneered credit scores, more than one consumer in seven uses 80 percent or more of their credit limits.
+According to FICO, the company that pioneered credit scores, more than 1 in 7 consumers uses 80 percent or more of their credit limits.

 Why does that matter?
 Banks issuing credit cards have been aggressive about reducing credit limits.
 You may have already gotten a letter from them advising that your limit has been slashed.